-14 Unique Gift Ideas for Avid Travelers
+14 Unique Gift Ideas For Avid Travelers

 14. Traveler’s Notebook

-Last, but certainly not least, is a traveler's notebook.
-What better way to truly experience one's travels than with a journal to capture their thoughts.
-This leather-bound journal comes with refillable paper and a bunch of other accessories to document one's journies.
-Get them this journal for their travels and I am certain they will love it.
+Last but certainly not least is a traveler’s notebook.
+What better way to truly experience one’s travels than with a journal to capture their thoughts?
+This leather-bound journal has refillable paper and other accessories to document one’s journies.
+So get them this journal for their travels; I am sure they will love it.

 Leather Journal Travelers Notebook